MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 ____________________

-The above might be enough for indivual artist but being in a pipeline environement will require other way to set OCIO automaticaly.
+The above might be enough for indivual artist but being in a pipeline environment will require other ways to set OCIO automaticaly.

 .. note-info::

     If the OCIO environment variable is present and has a valid configuration file it will take over to override and disable the UI settings.

-On Windows you have 2 way to set environment variable :
+On Windows you have 2 way to set environment variables :

 Global Settings
 """""""""""""""